Levin has produced plenty of superstars, writes Elisabeth Easther.

 Best place to pull over: Lake Horowhenua is gorgeous and covers nearly 4sq km.
 Play at the playground, feed the ducks, paddle your own canoe.
-But no swimming until 2015, it's become a bit dirty.
+But no swimming at present, it's become a bit dirty.

 Best park/playground: Levin Adventure Park on Oxford St. There's lots of ground to run around, clean toilets and facilities, even an indoor picnic area.
 And the playground has outstanding equipment for kids of all ages, and disabled visitors, too.
 Plus there's sometimes a miniature train kids can ride for free.

 Another park: Jubilee Park with its toddler pool and Disney theme is heaps of fun.
 Levin is spoiled for parks.

 Best swim: Gladstone River is popular, as is the Ohau River at Kimberley Reserve.
 Levin Aquatic Centre provides all-weather dipping and hydroslides.
 Or nip to the ocean for a swim at Waitarere.
 The coast here is stunning.